auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 People have long known that religion gives benefits, and they follow the rituals without believing deeply.
 Some humans may be trapped into believing in some kind of god.
 For generations we have bred based on the religious teachings, intersubjective beliefs.
 Perhaps that has changed how some of us are structured.
 Perhaps god and religion are necessary parts of any intelligent species' evolutionary story, a strategy which boosts the whole species.
 We do have much to owe religion in its gifts to humanities, but religion served its purpose when our species could not bear the weight of our ignorance.
 So many of us cannot sit with uncertainty.
 Life is terrifying, full of suffering, and if we live long enough we will feel empty of meaning.
 In god, we take all of the fear and uncertainty and ease it with answers or attempts to control outcomes with prayer and ritual.
 God represents a safety net and the world is based on justice.
 People don't often pray for daily tasks, but more people pray and perform rituals in chaotic times with risky odds.

 Religion codifies morality and passes on preferences.
-By describing pure and impure religion shapes our sense of disgust.
+By describing pure and impure, religion shapes our sense of disgust.
 Religion builds buttons and reactions in us then presses them for control throughout our lives.
 People in power have used religious people as a tool, steering them by hijacking authority figures.

 We should see religion for what it is, once one of the best outlooks to get a person successfully through life that is now obsolete.
 We should continue religion for what is good in it and abandon the rest to the dark ages.